About interprofessional education

 It’s okay if you change your mind, or things don’t work out as you expected, because at Curtin’s Health Sciences our leading interprofessional education curriculum provides you with the flexibility to move to another health sciences degree if the course you initially chose to study isn’t exactly what you had in mind.
 Alternatively, if you don’t quite meet the prerequisites you need to qualify to apply for your desired course, you can also apply for a closely related course and may be able to then switch into your desired course after your first year or study.

-If you are interested in using this alternative entry pathway then we recommend you consider the Bachelor of Science (Health Sciences) course as it will provide you with the greatest opportunity to switch into other health sciences courses and you may have no extra units to complete.
+If you are interested in using this alternative entry pathway then we recommend you consider the Health Sciences course as it will provide you with the greatest opportunity to switch into other health sciences courses and you may have no extra units to complete.